UKCA & CE Marking - Whats Happening?

 • Items subject to electromagnetic compatibility regulations

 This still leaves many other key product sectors out in the cold.
 Manufacturers for the construction industry, those making marine and rail products and several others are now suffering considerable uncertainty about product marking.
 The government has promised that it will communicate specific plans for those product sectors in due course.
-This follows a previous statement on 9th December 2022, when it was announced that CE marking for construction products would continue to be recognised until 30th June 2025, in order to “allow businesses to prepare for the UK mark”.
+This follows a previous statement on 9th December 2022, when it was announced that CE marking for construction products would continue to be recognised until 30th June 2025, in order to allow businesses to prepare for the UK mark.

-Furthermore, it’s significant that there are some important exclusions to the indefinite extension policy for CE marking.
+Furthermore, its significant that there are some important exclusions to the indefinite extension policy for CE marking.
 It does not currently cover medical devices, which is a concern for their manufacturers.
 For this reason, the regulatory agency for medicines and healthcare products is consulting separately for conformity policy in the medical device field.

 Compliance Confusion

-Many companies have already laid out considerable sums in complying with UKCA marking to meet the previous deadlines.
+Many companies have already laid out considerable sums to comply with UKCA marking to meet the previous deadlines.
 There is, of course, no reference in the announcements to suggest that any form of reimbursement will be offered.
 In the long run, manufacturers have at least breathed a temporary sigh of relief, as the decision safeguards their competitiveness, increases business confidence and reinstates the UK as a viable destination for investment.

 Get More From Rowse Straight To Your Inbox